-PhysiCell: Physics-based cell model
+PhysiCell: Physics-based multicell model

 BioFVM: A biological transport solver

 This code simulates the diffusive transport of multiple substrates (e.g., oxygen, glucose, growth factors, drugs) as they are secreted/released/absorbed by biological elements in 3-D tissues.
 We use this code to simulate the microenvironment and its interactions with cells.
 BioFVM is capable of simulating diffusive transport of 5-10 substrates on 1-10 million voxel meshes (generally 5-100 mm3) on desktop processors.
 Click here to read more.
 BioFVM was released as part of a peer-reviewed publication in Bioinformatics.
 It is available as open source under the (3-clause) BSD license.

 CellPD: Cell Phenotype Digitizer